Type 92 battalion gun

 The Type 92 battalion gun (九二式歩兵砲, Kyūni-shiki Hoheihō) was a 70mm (2.75 in) light howitzer used by the Imperial Japanese Army during the Second Sino-Japanese War and World War II.
-Type 92 could be used in both direct and in-direct fire.
+Type 92 could be used in both direct and indirect fire.
 Despite its odd appearance, the Type 92 was well-liked by the IJA.
 The Type 92 designation was for the year the gun was accepted, 2592 in the Japanese imperial year calendar, or 1932 in the Gregorian calendar.
 Each infantry battalion included two Type 92 guns; therefore, the Type 92 was referred to as "battalion artillery" (大隊砲, Daitaihō).

 History and development

 The Type 92 battalion gun was designed in response to issues with the Type 11 37 mm infantry gun and the Type 11 70 mm infantry mortar.
 Both lacked sufficient firepower and range, and infantry divisions did not like the fact that they had to carry two different types of weapons with different ammunition into combat.
 As a result, the army technical bureau developed a design which could be used either at low angle direct fire to take out fortified positions, machine gun nests and light armor, but also could be used at high angle indirect support fire.
 The caliber of the new weapon was increased to 70 mm to address the issue of inadequate firepower.
 The new design was available to front line divisions by 1932.